Fixel-Institute/BRAVO/docs/installation.rst

 The documentation will walk through installation of both components; however, users may choose to use only one components without the other based on their need and customization.
 A common example would be to use *Python Server ONLY* to process and organize session files but without a web interface.
-The users then can perform custom analysis pipeline using Python, MATLAB, or R on the structured Percept object.
+The users then can perform custom analysis pipeline using Python, MATLAB, or R on the structured JSON object.

 To obtain the source code, please use the `GitHub Repository <https://github.com/Fixel-Institute/BRAVO>`_.